How distant is the future when machine learning for designers gets real?

 For instance, let’s take Netflix recommendations.
 Based on the list of movies and shows you have watched, the system tries to guess what other video products you can find interesting.

 Uber also belongs to successful machine learning examples.
 Yes, these are the machines that are responsible for things like trying to minimize the wait time and determining the pricing policy of the services provided.
 Lots of machine learning examples can be found on the Internet too.

-Amazon is putting much effort in personalizing its front page with machine learning in order to increase their customers’ engagement.
+Amazon is putting much effort into personalizing its front page with machine learning in order to increase its customers’ engagement.
 It may surprise you but even Gmail spam filters rely greatly on machine learning methods.
 As the quality and the number of spam is constantly on a rise, these filters need to learn intensively to keep your mailbox safe.

 The Major Machine Learning Methods

 Though the overall concept of machine learning is easy to follow, the machine learning methods may look a bit challenging (s. the chart below).

 In short, there are three machine learning methods, i.e. supervised, unsupervised, and reinforced.
 The supervised machine learning method is used when there is already processed and labeled data that can be applied to new datasets.
 Examples of how this method is used include fraud detection and different diagnostics procedures.

 As opposed to this method, the unsupervised machine learning method doesn’t require any prior labelling of data examples.
 It is applied to look into targeted marketing, recommendations etc. As for the reinforcement machine learning method, its main idea is that a machine can have an interaction potential and an ability to assess the data.
 For instance, this method is used with machines that can tell the difference between mistakes and rewards to make real-time decisions.

 Machine Learning for Designers – A Distant Future or Now?